Alice C. Linsley

 In Goshen/Avaris, a city built on a series of sandy hillocks to avoid the annual Nile floods, Joseph had an Egyptian-style palace built over Jacob's dwelling.
 The magnificent palace enclosure had a garden tomb, the largest sepulcher found in Avaris, dating to the 13th Dynasty.
 Avaris was uncovered by Manfred Bietak and his Austrian team.
 This attests to the antiquity of the Joseph story because royal burials were later in cemetaries far removed from residences.
 Avaris pottery fragments of Canaanite origin indicate that the people who lived in Avaris were Canaanites (peoples descended from Ham and Shem).

-The most conclusive evidence of Saharan antecedents (Kushite origins) is the work of the Canadian archeologist, Mary McDonald.
+The most conclusive evidence of Saharan antecedents (Kushite origins) is the work of the Canadian archaeologist, Mary McDonald.
 She has shown that the ancient Pharaonic civilization built upon the culture of Saharan peoples.
 Comparing ostrich eggshell excavated from the Bashendi circles with those found in Egypt, she found that nearly all of the shared artifacts showed up in Dakhleh, in the southwestern desert of Egypt, 500 to 2000 years before they appeared in the Nile Valley.
 Additionally, cattle domestication took place in the Sahara long before it appeared in the Nile Valley.
 No solid evidence has been found for cattle domestication in the Nile Valley before 6000 years ago.

 Fekri Hassan, Petrie Professor of Archaeology at University College London, believes that “Mary’s work has been an outstanding contribution to our understanding of the origins of Egyptian civilization.”
 Hassan says, “Her work confirmed that one of the main strands in the early civilization of the Nile Valley was the contribution from the inhabitants of the Sahara."